Golden parachutes under the threat of accidents: The first-best problem

 Despite the apparent differences emphasised previously, we get analogous results to those in \cite[Theorem 3.1]{possamai2020there}.
 Specifically, we can prove that when $\delta =1$, the first-best value function touches the barrier $\bar{F}$ and, when this occurs, the two functions coincide forever.
-Conversely, when $\delta > 1$, it can be shown that either the two aforementioned functions coincide in a right-neighbourhood of the origin or they never touch.
+Conversely, when $\delta > 1$, it can be shown that the two aforementioned functions never intersect, given an additional condition on the sign of $G^\star$ for certain values of the derivative of $\bar{F}$.
 Unfortunately, in the case where $\delta <1$, we are unable to proceed with the analysis; it is possible only when $\gamma\delta \leq 1$, as we can demonstrate that the problem degenerates.
 In fact, analogously to \cite[Theorem 3.1]{possamai2020there}, it can be shown that the principal can achieve her maximal value $\bar{a}-\varepsilon_m$, motivating the agent to exert maximal effort continuously and promising him a substantial lump-sum payment at a large retirement time.

 \begin{theorem} \begin{enumerate}[label=$(\roman*)$, wide, labelindent=0pt] \item Let $\gamma\delta \leq 1$.
-Then $v^{\smalltext{\rm FB}} = \bar{a} - \varepsilon_m$ on $[0,\infty)$ and an optimal contract does not exist. \item Let $\delta = 1$, and introduce $\lambda_G \coloneqq \inf \{\lambda \leq 0: G^{\star}(\lambda) \geq 0\} \in (-\infty,0)$. \begin{enumerate}[label=$(\roman{enumi}$-$\arabic*)$, leftmargin=*] \item If $\lambda_G \geq F^\prime(0)$, then $v^{\smalltext{\rm FB}}= F$ on $[0,\infty);$ \item otherwise if $\lambda_G < F^\prime(0)$, we have that $v^{\smalltext{\rm FB}}(y) = F(y)$ for any $y \geq y^{F^\smalltext{\star}} \coloneqq(F^\star)^\prime(\lambda_G)>0$.
-Additionally, the first-best value function is continuously differentiable and, defining $y^{F^\smalltext{\star}, G^\smalltext{\star}} \coloneqq(F^\star)^\prime(\lambda_G) - (G^\star)^\prime(\lambda_G)$\footnote{Notice that $y^{F^\smalltext{\star}, G^\smalltext{\star}} < y^{F^\smalltext{\star}}$ as $(G^\star)^\prime(\lambda_G) > 0$ by definition of $\lambda_G$.}, determined by
+Then $v^{\smalltext{\rm FB}} = \bar{a} - \varepsilon_m$ on $[0,\infty)$ and an optimal contract does not exist. \item Let $\delta = 1$, and introduce $\lambda_{pos} \coloneqq \inf \{\lambda \leq 0: G^{\star}(\lambda) \geq 0\} \in (-\infty,0)$. \begin{enumerate}[label=$(\roman{enumi}$-$\arabic*)$, leftmargin=*] \item If $\lambda_{pos} \geq F^\prime(0)$, then $v^{\smalltext{\rm FB}}= F$ on $[0,\infty);$ \item otherwise if $\lambda_{pos} < F^\prime(0)$, we have that $v^{\smalltext{\rm FB}}(y) = F(y)$ for any $y \geq y^{F^\smalltext{\star}} \coloneqq(F^\star)^\prime(\lambda_{pos})>0$.
+Additionally, the first-best value function is continuously differentiable and, defining $y^{F^\smalltext{\star}, G^\smalltext{\star}} \coloneqq(F^\star)^\prime(\lambda_{pos}) - (G^\star)^\prime(\lambda_{pos})$\footnote{Notice that $y^{F^\smalltext{\star}, G^\smalltext{\star}} < y^{F^\smalltext{\star}}$ as $(G^\star)^\prime(\lambda_{pos}) > 0$ by definition of $\lambda_{pos}$.}, determined by